cjacker/opensource-toolchain-csm32rv20/README.md

 # Opensource toolchain tutorial for CSM32RV20

+**Actually, there is no complete opensource toolchain for CSM32RV20, they forked OpenOCD to add CJ-Link support and csm flash driver support, renamed it to  "cjlink" but close sourced.
+This violated GPL license that OpenOCD followed.**

 CSM32RV20 is a low-power MCU chip based on RISC-V core, made by Nanjing zhongke microelectronics .
 - Built-in RISC-V RV32IMAC core (2.6 CoreMark/MHz);
 - Up to 32MHz working frequency;